In the story below, we've tried to explain why we have created the

 We realize that this is probably where our collection

 of historical cipher equipment will end.

-However, there are numerous earlier cipher
+However, there are numerous earlier cipher methods and

-machines and much of this is still undiscovered.
+machines, much of which are still undiscovered.

 'New' old machines will, no doubt, pup-up and many side-tracks will be walked.